jmetzger/training-microservices-docker-kubernetes/kubectl-examples/03b-service.md

 ```
 # now delete pod and see changes
-# adjust pod-name
+# -> podip will disappear from service / kubectl describe svc-nginx
 kubectl delete po web-nginx-596cdd7d5c-2lsr6
 kubectl get pods -o wide

 kubectl get svc svc-nginx

+# New pod (with pod-ip) is detected by service
-# now the new podips should be found
+# and now in the list of the endpoints
 kubectl describe svc svc-nginx
 ```